 This is an intellectually rigorous course, a view shared by top universities.
 As a result at least a grade 7 or equivalent in Mathematics GCSE and a relevant humanities subject (e.g. History or Geography) is required.
 It is not a requirement to have studied economics or business studies at GCSE.
-It is recommended that those considering Economics as a possible degree course, particularly a BSc, should study Mathematics at A Level as well.
-Those wishing to apply to the most competitive economics related courses may also wish to consider taking Further Mathematics as well
+It is recommended that those considering Economics as a possible degree course should study Mathematics at A Level as well.
+Those wishing to apply to the most competitive economics related courses should consider taking Further Mathematics as well.

-The Edexcel board is followed: http://qualifications.pearson.com/en/ gualifications/edexcel
+The Edexcel board is followed: http://qualifications.pearson.com/en/ qualifications/edexcel